Thilly Weissenborn: Later life

 In 1956, the Indonesian government repudiated the remaining terms of the Hague Round Table Conference forcing Weissenborn and Wijnmalen to return to Holland.
 Weissenborn died 28 October 1964 at Baarn, in Utrecht Province, The Netherlands and is buried in the Baarn New General Cemetery.

 Legacy

-Her family donated one of the albums of her work to the permanent collection of the Tropical Museum Collection in Amsterdam and her works have been featured in the National Gallery of Australia.
+Her family donated an album of her work to the permanent collection of the Tropenmuseum in Amsterdam and her works have been featured in the National Gallery of Australia.
 A collection of her works was published in 1983, by her nephew Ernst Drissen called Vastgelegd voor Later.
 Indische Foto's (1917-1942) van Thilly Weissenborn (Retrospective.
 East Indian Pictures (1917-1942) of Thilly Weissenborn) in Amsterdam.
 The Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) has digitized and made some of her works available in an on-line collection.